FINALLY, A SUCCESSFUL WAY TO TREAT WARTS!

 Only minimal lesion reduction necessary – Only a light debridement of the verruca is necessary to ensure a clean surface contact with the Swift® applicator.
 With other traditional treatments, heavy debridement is often necessary, which can cause discomfort for the patient.

 No dressings required – As microwaves do not break the surface of the skin, the requirement for post-procedural padding or dressings is not necessary.
+Occasionally a blister may form.
+Patients are advised to contact the clinic and or discuss with the podiatrists about managing the area to avoid infection and how to provide comfort to the area.
+A deflective pad and or a sterile dressing may be advised.

 No contra indications – There is no radiation or harmful rays.